leszko/hazelcast-docker/README.md

 # Hazelcast Docker

-This reeepository contains Dockerfiles for the official Hazelcast Docker images.
+This reeeeeepository contains Dockerfiles for the official Hazelcast Docker images.

 ## Quick Start